 Ann Fenech is the head of the marine litigation department at Fenech & Fenech Advocates.
-She is the past Managing Partner of the firm having occupied the position of Managing partner from 2008 to 2020.
-She qualified in 1986 and joined Holman Fenwick and Willan, an international Shipping Law firm in London.
-From there she moved to the shipping law firm of Chaffe McCall Phillips Toler and Sarpy in New Orleans.
-On joining Fenech & Fenech, she created the marine litigation department.
-She has dealt exclusively with maritime issues for the past 34 years ranging from salvage to charterparty disputes and from towage to enforcement of mortgages.
+She is the past Managing Partner of the firm, having occupied the position of Managing Partner from 2008 to 2020.
+She qualified in 1986 and joined Holman Fenwick and Willan in London.
+From there she moved to Chaffe McCall Phillips Toler and Sarpy in New Orleans.
+On joining Fenech & Fenech in 1992, she created the marine litigation department.
+She has dealt exclusively with maritime issues for the past 36 years ranging from salvage to charterparty disputes and from towage to enforcement of mortgages.
 She lectures at the University of Malta and the International Maritime Law Institute and is a regular guest speaker at overseas maritime fora.
-She is the President of the Malta Maritime Law Association.